-It’s important to make sure you get your removal tool as close to the skin as possible so that you can later pull off the body of the entire tick.
-Leaving parts of the tick’s body on your skin can cause infection.
-For pets, spread their fur apart before latching on to the tick to ensure you are close to the skin.
+It’s important to make sure you get your removal tool as close to the skin as possible so that you can pull off the body of the entire tick.
+Leaving parts of the tick’s body in your skin can cause infection.
+For pets, spread their fur apart before grasping the tick to ensure you are close to the skin.

 Avoid using remedies such as painting the tick with nail polish, using petroleum jelly, or applying heat to get the tick to detach itself.
-You’ll want to remove the tick as soon as possible, and not wait for a tick to detach as this may increase your risk of contracting an illness.
+These methods take much longer, and using heat could injure your skin.
+You’ll want to remove the tick as soon as possible and not wait for it to detach, as giving the tick more time to salivate on your skin may increase your risk of contracting an illness.

-If you would like to bring it to your healthcare provider for testing, place it in rubbing alcohol to make sure the tick is killed, then seal it in a bag or container.
+If you would like to bring the tick to your healthcare provider for testing, place it in rubbing alcohol to make sure it’s killed, then seal it in a bag or container.

-After experiencing a tick bite, it’s recommended to observe yourself for symptoms for up to 30 days.
-Common symptoms and the first signs of infection for both Lyme disease and Rocky Mountain spotted fever are distinctive rashes.
+After experiencing a tick bite, healthcare providers recommend observing yourself for symptoms for up to 30 days.
+Distinctive rashes are the first signs of infection for both Lyme disease and Rocky Mountain spotted fever (RMSF).
 For Lyme disease, a rash may appear within 3 to 30 days of a tick bite and typically before the onset of a fever.
 For RMSF, a rash may develop within 2 to 5 days of a tick bite and after the onset of a fever.

 Anyone who has been bitten by a tick is at risk of contracting Lyme disease.
 That said, it’s important to monitor yourself for symptoms to determine if a Lyme disease test or treatment is needed.